The 20 Best Microcephaly Doctors Near Me in Maryland, US

 English

 Carl E. Stafstrom is a pediatric neurologist, caring for children with epilepsy.
 Dr. Stafstrom received his medical degree from the University of Washington School of Medicine in Seattle, with residencies at the University of Washington Medical Center and Tufts New England Medical Center, as well as fellowships at Harvard for neurology research and Boston Children’s Hospital in clinical neurophysiology, electroencephalography, and epilepsy.
 Dr. Stafstrom previously served as Professor of Neurology and Pediatrics at the University of Wisconsin-Madison School of Medicine and Public Health and Chief of Pediatric Neurology at American Family Children’s Hospital at UW Madison.
 Dr. Stafstrom is rated as an Experienced provider by MediFind in the treatment of Microcephaly.
-His top areas of expertise are Epilepsy, Seizures, West Syndrome, Endovascular Embolization, and Deep Brain Stimulation.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, West Syndrome, Juvenile Myoclonic Epilepsy, and Endovascular Embolization.
+Dr. Stafstrom is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Microcephaly